 Next Steps after the One-on-One Meeting

 During the coming week, look back on these points.
 Check in with employees about challenges you discussed, learning opportunities they plan to pursue, and progress on projects.
-Use instant feedback tools to share bite-sized observations and encouragement.
+Use employee feedback tools to share bite-sized observations and encouragement.
 And offer more in-depth input via a phone or video call, or in person, when needed.
+This could be especially important when doing probationary reviews, or when doing employee reviews remotely.

 By holding thoughtful one-on-ones with compelling check-in questions, you’ll understand how to support each employee better.
 And direct reports will have a stronger grasp of their role and how to fulfill it.
 Moreover, job satisfaction and engagement will rise exponentially as you build solid relationships through productive one-on-one meetings.